Portugal vs Czech Republic Nations League preview: Where to watch, prediction, form guide

 Possible line-ups

-Portugal: Rui Patrício; Dalot, Duarte, Pepe, Nuno Mendes; Palhinha, William, Bernardo Silva; Nunes, Leão, Ronaldo
+Portugal: Rui Patrício; Dalot, Domingos Duarte, Pepe, Nuno Mendes; Palhinha, William, Bernardo Silva; Matheus Nunes, Rafael Leão, Ronaldo

 Czech Republic: Vaclík; Zima, Brabec, Matějů; Coufal, Sadílek, Souček, Havel; Černý, Kuchta, Lingr